microbial-pangenomes-lab/microbial-pangenomes-lab.github.io/_posts/2023-11-09-Multiple-haystacks-are-beter-than-one.md

 which will then implicate unrelated genes with the focal phenotype (as well as subtly modifying the presence/absence patterns of those shared _k_-mers, affecting the association results themselves).
 That's the ambiguity problem that needs to be solved;
-using data from 21 bacterial species' genomes we indeed show how on average 3% of _k_-mers are duplicated across genes and how 13% of genes have at least one _k_-mers shared with at least another gene.
+using data from 21 bacterial species' genomes we indeed show how on average 3% of _k_-mers are duplicated across genes and how 13% of genes have at least one _k_-mer shared with at least another gene.

 <img class="img-fluid" src="{{ site.url }}/static/img/news/20231109_figure_2.jpg" alt="Plot with the proportion of duplicated k-mers across 21 pangenomes">